Connecting the drops

 Thornton realized he could garner observations of temperature and precipitation that were already being made in backyards and back lots across the country, and even in Mexico and Southern Canada.
 Many of these stations are part of a network of citizen scientists and farmers who monitor conditions on their property using instruments certified by the National Weather Service (NWS).
 By pulling these together with other national networks, Thornton and his team built an extensive map of ground stations across most of North America.

-As a result, Daymet, which is available from the NASA Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC), provides daily readings of rain and snowfall, as well as local temperatures and other meteorological data, such as how wet the soil is, daily humidity, and how much moisture is in the snowpack.
+As a result, Daymet, which is available from NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC), provides daily readings of rain and snowfall, as well as local temperatures and other meteorological data, such as how wet the soil is, daily humidity, and how much moisture is in the snowpack.
 “Daymet is the rainfall truth,” Blodgett said.
 Thornton added, “Anyone can pull these data for their neighborhood to find out what the long-term temperature is like, or the extreme cold temperature in the last thirty years.”

 Accounting for ET